 Even though chicken pakoras are basically fried in oil, you could also bake them in the oven if you really want to avoid the fried ones.
 To do that, bake the marinated chicken at 350 degrees Fahrenheit for 15- 20 minutes or until it is done on both sides(note you have to flip and cook on each side).
 You could also broil in low settings for 2 to 3 minutes to get smoky and crispy chicken pakoras.

-You can also make this street-style chicken pakora with Chinese sauces like soy, and chili sauces.
+You can also make this chicken pakora with Chinese sauces like soy, and chili sauces.
 Just add a dash of them while marinating the chicken pieces which gives a unique taste and flavor to the dish.
 There are also other variations based on the region and to name a few,

 - Hyderabadi/Andhra-style chicken pakora - It's a spicy version where people use a lot of red chili powder or green chili.